haibane-tenshi/haibane-tenshi.github.io/content/rust_reborrowing.md

 }
 ```

-This should look very familiar: `Clone::clone` is very similar in both structure and rationale.
+This should look familiar: `Clone::clone` is very similar in both structure and rationale.
 We want to keep original reference intact, so we pass it by reference (resulting in double reference).
 Also, outer reference needs to be mutable, so that compiler is able to infer uniqueness of resulting reference.